Family of box factory worker, Roseland, La., 1938. ~ Courtesy of LSU Libraries Special Collections.

 The disenfranchised poor eked out a meager existence, doing without the necessities that would provide a better quality of life, and paying taxes every year for services they never received.
 To add insult to injury, unregulated utilities and businesses charged top dollar for basic goods and services.
 At the onset of the Great Depression, already desperate families risked losing what little they had.

 Long shifted the public’s perception of what they should expect from their government.
 The state soon provided free education, roads, bridges, and infrastructure and reduced burdensome property taxes, fees, and utility rates.
-By 1936, the average family saved more than $425 a year in living expenses (or $5,100 today), which enabled hundreds of thousands of citizens to invest in a better future.
+By 1936, the average family saved more than $425 a year in living expenses (or $8,075 in 2025 dollars), which enabled hundreds of thousands of citizens to invest in a better future.

-With the state providing free schools, buses, and textbooks, the average family with three children saved $30 a year on books alone (or $360 today).
+With the state providing free schools, buses, and textbooks, the average family with three children saved $30 a year on books alone (or $570 in 2025).
 Individual parishes no longer taxed residents to maintain the few public schools that previously existed, and higher education tuition was reduced as the state’s public universities tripled enrollment.

 Personal property taxes were reduced by the ‘Homestead Exemption’, which eliminated taxes on every household’s first $2,000 of property.
-In 1928, most homes were worth less than $2,000, saving the average family $65 annually (or $780 today).
+In 1928, most homes were worth less than $2,000, saving the average family $65 annually (or $1,235 in 2025).
 Eighty percent of all homeowners paid no personal property taxes under the new system.
 (The Homestead Exemption remains a popular tax exemption in Louisiana.)

-The poll tax was eliminated, allowing individuals to vote without paying the required fee of $2 (or $24 today) over two years.
+The poll tax was eliminated, allowing individuals to vote without paying the required fee of $2 ($38 in 2025) over two years.
 This tax, which was due every Christmas, prevented a whole class of citizens from participating in the elective process.
 When the tax was repealed, 278,000 people registered to vote for the first time, nearly doubling the size of the electorate.

 To protect families from losing their homes during the Great Depression, Long created the Debt Moratorium Act, which stopped foreclosures and gave families a grace period to pay mortgages and settle debts, saving thousands of Louisiana families from losing their homes and lifetime investments in their property.
 When the state seized property due to failure to pay property taxes, families were allowed to regain it without paying back-taxes.